fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 </div>

 <p class="warn"><b>Caution:</b> Sometimes, it seems like FontForge is not responding when you are
 inside the Glyph Window.
-It might be that there is an open dialog box hidden behind it &ndash; so just move it and process the dialog box.</p>
+It might be that there is an open dialog box hidden behind it &mdash; so just move it and process the dialog box.</p>

 A *Line* consists of 2 points.